ArthurDassier/Epicture_2019/README.md

 ## Install / Module

-You must install expo-gli and yarn.
+You must install expo-gli and yarn (use command : $nmp intall).

 ### Code structure